eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/5-Develop-code-that-declares-implements-and-or-extends-interfaces-and-use-the-atOverride-annotation.md

 If a class implements *Behavior*, it has to implement all methods defined in both *Run* and *Sleep* interfaces.

 ###atOverride Annotation
-Whe you use the `@Override` annotation, the compiler checks to make sure you're actually overriding a method.
+When you use the `@Override` annotation, the compiler checks to make sure you're actually overriding a method.
 For example, if you misspell the method name or not match the parameters correctly, you will be warned that you're not actually overriding a method of the superclass.

 The most common use case for `@Override` is with *Object* methods:
 ````java